primefaces/primefaces/docs/7_1/components/diagram.md

 ## Dynamic Diagrams
 A diagram can be edited after being initialized, to create new connections an element should be set as source and to receive new connections it should be a target.
-Ajax event callbacks such as "connect", "disconnect" and "connectionChange" are available.
+Ajax event callbacks such as "connect", "disconnect", "connectionChange" and "positionChange" are available.

 ```java
 ElementA.setSource(true);